kwasniew/hyperbook/manuscript/ch1.md

 * frameworks with 10000k+ LOC, impenetrable at source code level to non-core developers
 * libraries with huge API surface area and tens of methods/operators to learn
 * more and more JS "the bad parts" to learn coming mostly from the class based programming
-* complex tooling to make everything work and taking away all the fun of development
+* complex tooling to make everything work and taking away all the fun
 * layers upon layers of proprietary abstractions on top of the browser APIs
 * elaborate performance tricks to improve performance
 * code mixing side-effects and application logic